 London experiences are an exceptional opportunity to learn remotely from leading industry experts, get personalized tips of the trade, and engage with exclusive guest speakers.

-Download a fun #NoPassportNeeded Zoom background of Singapore.
+Download a fun #NoPassportNeeded Zoom background.
 All UO students have access to Zoom video conferencing accounts.
 Impress your instructors and peers on video calls with these fun backgrounds from real GEO locations around the world!

 Download Zoom Background